zelbaz946/precourse1/GitHub.md

 4. As you complete a section, put a check mark besides your completed section ![](https://www.dropbox.com/s/azmiejp57cca0z7/github-workflow-check-for-complete_shrink.png?dl=1)

-Bonus video on using Git and Github <https://www.youtube.com/watch?v=tRTckrrCME4>
+Bonus video on using Git and GitHub <https://www.youtube.com/watch?v=tRTckrrCME4>

 ## What do I do when I am done with a unit?